 At the University of Helsinki, I am Full Professor of World Politics.
 I used to work as Head of the Political Science Department and Research Director of the Centre of Excellence in Global Governance Research and at Helsinki Collegium for Advanced Studies.

 My research ranges from global political economy to transnational social movements.
 I try to make my research available also for audiences beyond strictly academic circles.
-I have frequent media interviews, do many public talks, and try to be active in social media.
+I give frequent media interviews and public talks, and try to be active in social media.
 Feel free to check out some of my recent TV interviews.

 Before my current appointment in Helsinki, I spent various years as Director of Programa Democracia y Transformación Global and professor at the postgraduate unit at San Marcos University in Peru.
 I founded the program in 2002 and it has thereafter become increasingly energetic and connected to social transformations.
 In Peru, I have also been Visiting Professor of Economics at Catholic University.